Meschreiber/sfquickstarts/site/sfguides/src/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake.md

 -- verify the data
 select * from sales;

--- first create a schema to hold the customer sales CREATE SCHEMA PC_HIGHTOUCH_DB.CUSTOMER_SALES;
-USE PC_HIGHTOUCH_DB.CUSTOMER_SALES;

--- create a view for easy lookup create or replace view customer_sales select c.email, max(s.sale_timestamp) as latest_sale, sum(cost_cents)/100 as ltv_dollars
+-- create a view for easy lookup create or replace view customer_sales as select c.email, max(s.sale_timestamp) as latest_sale, sum(cost_cents)/100 as ltv_dollars
 from customers c
  inner join sales s on s.user_id=c.user_id